nikitr/novellia-pets/README.md

 - react-datepicker: Date selection for pet dob and vaccine dates

 ## App structure
 - A general user will hit the homepage which contains the pet creation form and the subsequent display of that pet information.
 Once a user has created their pet successfully, they can add a vaccine record and/or allergy record.
 They will see this reflected on the page once created.
+Admins can currently hit the `/admin` link which provides a read-only mode of all pets in the db with corresponding pet data.
-- Admins can currently hit the `/admin` link which provides a read-only mode of all pets in the db with corresponding pet data.
+- I built the pages this way for simplicity, with the general user experience including pet creation/viewing on one page and the admin dashboard on another.
+Ideally, once we add auth, we'd log the user in and then allow them to see their pet data.
 - Created a ReactContext for pet so I don't have to pass the current "user" (pet) amongst components.
 This is useful as we need to know which pet was just created so that we can view the appropriate pet data and add records for that pet.
-- Created a reusable component PetItem which can be shared between the user view and admin view.
+- Created a reusable component `PetItem` which can be shared between the user view and admin view.
 This is a simple component which presents all the pet data (taking the pet, its vaccines, and allergies, as props).
 - Created two separate components for vaccine and allergy forms because the fields are different and they make different backend queries.
 - The component states are pretty straightforward and mirror the backend.
 - I envisioned that a table/chart would be the best way to convey the medical records for a pet.